-The Athletic office will plan and execute a seasonal Sports Awards Assembly during the school day where all award winners will be announced.
-Head coaches will provide award winner descriptions and descriptions of their season to the Director of Athletics prior to the Assembly.
+The Athletic office will plan and execute a seasonal Sports Awards Assembly where all award winners will be announced.
 Each team is required to organize a team "break out" party to end their season.
 Upper School teams will announce team award winners, recognize all members of the team, and thank parents and team parents for their support at this party.
 This is a great opportunity to end seasons on a positive note and every effort should be made to do this well.
 Working with a team parent to help organize the party is encouraged.
-Any off-campus party must be limited in cost to no more than \$15 per person so that it isn't cost prohibitive to any family to attend.
+Any offcampus party must be limited in cost to no more than \$15 per person so that it isn't cost prohibitive to any family to attend.